euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 3. Search AWSDK on nuget.org and add it to the project.
 4. Enable the *Assembly* check box if it isn't already and select **Ok**.

-### Enable Communication Between the AirWatch Agent / Intelligent Hub and the Xamarin IPA File
+### Enable Communication Between the Intelligent Hub(formerly AirWatch Agent) and the Xamarin IPA File
-Expose a custom scheme in the Info.plist file in the Xamarin project to enable the app to receive a call back from the AirWatch Agent/ Intelligent Hub.
-Your app receives communications from the Workspace ONE UEM Console through the AirWatch Agent / Intelligent Hub.
+Expose a custom scheme in the Info.plist file in the Xamarin project to enable the app to receive a call back from the Intelligent Hub.
+Your app receives communications from the Workspace ONE UEM Console through the Intelligent Hub.
 To expose the scheme, add a callback scheme registration and add a query scheme to your Xamarin project.

 ##### Add Callback Scheme Registration